Estimating sample-specific regulatory networks: Results

-We next tested whether these single-sample networks could provide insight into gene regulation and dynamic cellular network properties.
-We identified the $1000$ edges with the highest variability across the individual networks and plotted those edge weights in Figure~\ref{fig4}B. We again observe strong oscillatory patterns that correspond closely with the oscillations in AUC.
-It is worth noting that all these highly variable edges originate from one of four transcription factors, each of which is important in regulating the yeast cell cycle (MBP1, SWI4, SWI6, and STB1)~\cite{ho1999regulation}.
+We next tested whether these single-sample networks could provide insight into gene regulation and dynamic cellular network processes.
+We averaged sample networks representing the same time point in each of the two replicates, identified the 1000 edges with the highest variability across the individual networks, and visualize those edges as a heat map in Figure~\ref{fig4}A. We observe strong oscillatory patterns in edge weights, apparently reflecting changes in gene regulation across the cell cycle.
+Further investigation indicates that all these highly variable edges originate from one of four transcription factors (MBP1, SWI4, SWI6, and STB1), each of which is known to play a key role in regulating the yeast cell cycle~\cite{ho1999regulation}.

 We examined the genes for which there is strong evidence of targeting by these transcription factors (average edge weight across all LIONESS networks greater than zero).
-In Figure~\ref{fig4}C we plot the average weight of these high-evidence interactions for each regulating transcription factor and the average expression of their target genes.
-It is immediately apparent that oscillation in edge weights occurs at exactly twice the frequency of the oscillation in gene expression, and that the expression oscillation has a period approximately equal to the yeast cell cycle.
+In Figure~\ref{fig4}B we plot the average weight of these high-evidence interactions for each regulating transcription factor and the average expression of their target genes.
+It is immediately apparent that oscillation in edge weights occurs at exactly twice the frequency of the oscillation in gene expression, and that the gene expression oscillates with a period approximately equal to that of the yeast cell cycle.

-To understand this result we point out that PANDA interprets correlation in target gene behavior as indicative of upstream regulation, emphasizing edges between a regulator and its targets either when those targets are all coordinately expressed (activated), or coordinately not-expressed (de-activated or repressed).
-Thus high edge weight can be interpreted as evidence for information flow, which may be the result of the physical presence of a transcription factor (TF) regulating its downstream targets, but could also reflect a strong {\it lack} of that TF.
-Indeed, by using correlation-based metrics to infer network relationships many reconstruction approaches operate under a similar mathematical framework.
-Although this observation may change how we interpret the edges in the estimated single-sample networks, the ``turn on/turn off'' behavior is exactly what one would predict given how PANDA estimates networks and is further evidence that LIONESS is extracting realistic single-sample networks.
+To understand this result we have to recognize that PANDA interprets correlation in target gene expression as an indication of co-regulation by an upstream transcription factor.
+Consequently, PANDA assigns greater edge weights when a transcription factor's targets are all coordinately increasing (activated) or decreasing (de-activated or repressed) their expression levels.
+High edge weights should be interpreted as evidence for information flow from a transcription factor (TF) to its targets, which could be due to a physically present TF actively regulating its downstream targets, but could also reflect a strong {\it lack} of regulation by that TF.
+In this light, the ``turn on/turn off'' behavior is exactly what one would predict given how PANDA estimates network relationships and is further evidence that LIONESS is extracting meaningful single-sample networks.